schoero/swissqrbill/doc/api.md

 ### pt2mm(points)

-* points - `number` containg the points you want to convert to millimeters.
+* points - `number` containing the points you want to convert to millimeters.
  Converts points to millimeters.
 This method can be used to simplify positioning while you create your own layout using PDFKit.
  Returns a `number` containing the converted points in millimeters.